 Space Exploration Technologies (better known as SpaceX) is the first company to ship private cargo to the International Space Station using its own rocket and spaceship, the Dragon.
 The California-based company has a lucrative contract with NASA to bring cargo to the station.
+It also regularly launches a self-landing rocket called the Falcon 9.

 Additionally, the firm has customers from the private sector, military and non-governmental entities to launch cargo into space.
 As the company makes its money from launch services, SpaceX is firmly focused on developing technology for future space exploration.